sflash-biz/TradeX/README.md

 - Possibility to use Redis as local storage for fast stats (script dont use any DB engine, it not needed).
 - Improved interface for Hourly forces.
 - Added Network trade deletion.
-- Trader GEO stats visualisation improvements (removed flash).
+- Trader GEO stats visualisation improvements (removed Adobe Flash GUI).
 - Fix lots of bugs.
 - All FREE!
-Script dont get any hit of traffic.
+Script dont get any hit of traffic for me.
+(Just do not forget remove my urls added as default in General Settings and from System Traders!)
 - Use as is.
-- Updates and som screenshots: https://forums.unofficialjmbsupport.com/index.php?topic=381.0
+- Updates and some screenshots you can found here: https://forums.unofficialjmbsupport.com/index.php?topic=381.0

 ## Installation

 - Installation script located in install-script directory.
 (In this case you need have a key for domain, coz you need use my build from my servers.
 Try to convince me why I need it!
 But I'm glad to any script improvements, except typos.)
-- Html docs located in sft/cp/docs/ or online on my server http://sflash.biz/sft-dist-pub/docs/
+- Html docs located now only on my server http://sflash.biz/sft-dist-pub/docs/ (sorry, but but this is most easy way to be updated)

 ## Manual Installation